About E. Denise Simmons

 |Denise with Magic Johnson and Somerville Alderman Maryann Heuston.|

-Denise Simmons, a lifelong resident of Cambridge, is currently serving her fifth term on the Cambridge City Council.
+Denise Simmons, a lifelong resident of Cambridge, is currently serving her sixth term on the Cambridge City Council.
 Denise has spent the past three decades working to better her community – first as the Executive Director of the Cambridge Civic Unity Committee in the 1980s, then as a member of the Cambridge School Committee in the 1990s, and since 2002, as a member of the Cambridge City Council.
 During the 2008 – 2009 Council term, Denise served as Mayor of Cambridge, during which time she worked to make City Hall more accessible and more accountable to a greater number of people.

 Over the course of her career, Denise has earned a reputation as a dedicated public advocate who works to build bridges across the city’s many constituencies.
 She was raised in a family that taught her the value of hard work, the importance of civic engagement, and the power of community.
 Those are the qualities that have guided her throughout her life, and throughout her time in office.

 As a City Councilor, Denise has worked to make City Hall more transparent and more accountable to everyday citizens; she has drafted or supported legislation that promotes environmental protection, more affordable housing development, the development of “green economy” initiatives, greater responsiveness to senior citizens, and the closing of the educational achievement gap in Cambridge public schools.

 |Denise with Congresswomen Tammy Baldwin of Wisconsin.|